The-going/evlproject/content/pipeline/porting/rawprintk.md

 back in control, which means that:

-- you can't reliably trace out-of-band code on the spot, deferred output issued from out-of-band context may appear after in-band messages, although it was sent earlier.
+- you can't reliably trace out-of-band code on the spot, deferred output issued from an out-of-band context, or from a section of code running with interrupts disabled in the CPU may appear after subsequent in-band messages under some circumstances, due to a buffering effect.

 - if the debug traces are sent at high pace (e.g. from an out-of-band IRQ handler every few hundreds of microseconds), the machine is